10 Best FOMO Marketing Examples You Don’t want to Miss

 Urgency is a common tactic used in the FOMO technique and is highly effective.

-That something creates an urgency to purchase before the stocks end, or the deal gets off.
+That something creates an urgency to purchase before the stocks end or the deal gets off.

-- Act Now
+• Act Now

-- Only X amount of products left
+• Only X amount of products left

-- Hurry before it’s late
+• Hurry before it’s too late

-- Limited spots available
+• Limited spots available

 Time Limit or Time Bounded

-Now, you have two options: make a purchase and grab that 30% or keep visiting other hosting sites and lose the offer.
+Now, you have two options: make a purchase and grab that 30%, or keep visiting other hosting sites and lose the offer.
 Would you make a purchase or not?

 This countdown time offer works best for selling digital products or services.